Docs/Guides/Bayesian Predictive Power

 Best Practice: Always run sensitivity analyses showing how predictive power changes under different prior assumptions.
 If the decision is robust across priors, you have strong evidence.
 If not, the prior choice is driving the conclusion.

-VI.
-When Not to Use Predictive Power
+6. When Not to Use Predictive Power

 Predictive power is powerful—but not universal.
 Avoid or interpret with caution when: